Dark Mode

 50. Heatmaps

-Heatmaps help to visualize web page activity by highlighting where users click and how far they scroll on a page.
+Heatmaps help to visualize web page activity by highlighting where users click and how far they scroll on a page by tracking their movement and engagement patterns.

 By using tools like Hotjar, VWO and Microsoft Clarity, it becomes much easier to spot key areas for optimization and improvement on a website.